nolafs/renaissance-website/site/content/about/_index.md

 why:
   heading: … so, why choose Renaissance?
   text: Our approach focuses on building our plans around key pillars that are
-    always simple for the client to understand, integrated to the rest of the channels and measurable from the very beginning!
-You never pay for our time, you pay for delivering the plan and the KPI we present to you
+    always simple for the client to understand, integrated into the rest of the channels and measurable from the very beginning!
+You never pay for our time, you pay for delivering the plan and the KPI's that we present to you.
   why_list:
     - icon: /images/uploads/analysis.svg
       text: "Everything we do is planned around achieving specific, measurable goals